 About the course

 Our PGCE Primary has been running for over 60 years and schools tell us we are developing the kind of teachers they want to employ.
-This is reflected in 98% of our students achieving Good or Outstanding teacher grades at the end of their course and 95% of our graduates securing a teaching post by the end of the course.
+This is reflected in 93% of our students achieving Good or Outstanding teacher grades at the end of their course and the majority of our graduates securing a teaching post by the end of the course.

 Tutors on the Primary PGCE course all have extensive experience as classroom teachers and are specialists in a wide range of educational areas.
 These strengths are recognised within the Primary PGCE course, both in the specialist course options offered, and through the expert contributions to all strands of the course.